-9.5 OM&M Manual-Independent Maintenance
+9.5 Independent Maintenance (OM&M Manual)

 Where system maintenance and monitoring are the responsibility of someone other than the occupant, a plan for long-term operation, maintenance, and monitoring shall be embodied into an OM&M manual.
 An OM&M manual shall be created that is suitable for distribution to maintenance personnel and other appropriate parties to provide tools for operating and maintaining systems.
-The plan shall include stipulations required in Section 9.5.1 through Section 9.5.5.